Academic Catalog

 Methods of Evaluation may include but are not limited to the following:

-Developing a project utilizing physical computing
+Developing projects utilizing circuitry and physical computing

-Presenting their design and project to peers
+Presenting their designs and projects to peers

 Making constructive contributions to class discussions and peer reviews